austen-wade/aem-dialogs/README.md

 -   Refactor based on best practices for Typescript (I am not a daily Typescript user)
 -   Complete all Granite Coral based interfaces/class for convenience
     -   RichText in progress
+    -   Only supports dialog with tabs right now (DialogTabs)
 -   End goal is to have this somewhere inside of ui.frontend.
     -   Implementation structure will likely resemble the clientlib.config.js/aem-clientlib-generator.